Learning how to make new paper look old is a fun way to add vintage flair to a wealth of DIY projects.

 Did you make new paper look old?

 I want to see your vintaged paper and any projects you make with it!
-Tag your pictures #RoseClearfield on Instagram or Twitter.
+Tag your pictures #RoseClearfield on Instagram or Twitter or post a photo to my Facebook page.